mgrman/BlazorWith3d/README.md

 ### Prio 0 (what to do next)

+- Make initialization order in Unity JS interop code more explicit, so the buffering can be removed (as that makes response messages harder)

 - Add binaryApi with response for Unity WebGL build

 - generate blazor interop code, preferably in  another project referencing the types in shared